The manuscript of the full-length original paper or minireview in general:

 Literature (and references)

-In text, references should be cited by the names of the authors and the year of publication, e.g. “Nowak and Kowalski (1999) stated that…”; “as previously described (Nowak and Kowalski, 2000; Nowak, 2005)”.
-When a paper has more than two authors, the first author’s name should be followed with et al. and the year of publication, e.g. Nowak et al., 2002.
-While references occur that are not identified by the authors’ names and year, use a, b etc. after the year (Nowak et al., 2002a; 2002b).
+When a paper has more than two authors, the first author’s name should be followed with “et al.” and the year of publication, e.g. (Nowak et al. 2002).
+While references occur that are not identified by the authors’ names and year, use a, b etc. after the year (Nowak et al. 2002a; 2002b).

-The list of the papers cited (Literature) must be arranged alphabetically according to the last name of the first author and not numbered.
-Papers with one only author are listed in chronological order (the earliest first); papers with two authors are listed alphabetically according to the last name of the first author and by the last name of the second author; paper with three or more authors appear as those with two authors and are listed chronologically.
-When the paper has more than ten authors, give the names of the first ten, followed by “and others”.
-For citations of books, books chapters, thesis, printed conference proceedings etc. see examples given below.
+The list of the papers cited (Literature) is organized alphabetically according to the last name of the first author and not numbered.
+The reference list is organized alphabetically by author’s last name.
+When there is more than one work by the author, those works are organized chronologically.
+Authors’ first names are rendered as capitals after their surnames as in an example: Nowak BS, Smith J, Coward PP. Papers with one only author are listed in chronological order (the earliest first); papers with two authors are listed alphabetically according to the last name of the first author and by the last name of the second author; paper with three or more authors appear as those with two authors and are listed chronologically.

-Please follow the punctuations, brackets, capital letters etc. exactly as shown.
-Put “and”, not “&” before the last author’s name.
-Use the proper journal title abbreviations (ISO) as indicated in the PubMed Journal Database.
+Use the proper journal title abbreviations (ISO4 standard) as indicated in the PubMed Journal Database.